-The general rules for admission to the master's programme are described above.
-The special prerequisites for admission to the master's degree programme in mathematical sciences are described below.
-There is one common admission system for the programme options in the master's programme.
+The special prerequisites for admission to the Master's Degree programme in Mathematical Sciences are described here.
+The general admission requirements are described further below, under Application procedures.
+There is one common admission system for the programme options in the Master's programme.

-- satisfy the requirements for the main profile/specialization (at least 80 credits in mathematical sciences) where courses corresponding to the following must be included: MA1101 Basic Calculus I (7.5 credits), MA1102 Basic Calculus II (7.5 credits), MA1103 Vector Calculus (7.5 credits), MA1201 Linear Algebra and Geometry (7.5 credits), MA1202 Linear Algebra with Applications (7.5 credits)
+- satisfy the requirements for the main profile/specialisation (at least 80 credits in mathematical sciences) where courses corresponding to the following must be included:

-For the specializations algebra, analysis and topology, the following courses must also be included:
+For these specialisations, the following courses must also be included:

 MA2105 Complex Function Theory with Differential Equations (7.5 credits) or equivalent, for example, TMA4120 Calculus 4K, MA2201 Algebra (7.5 credits), as well as 2 courses in pure mathematics, of which at least one is at an advanced level.

-For the specialization Applied Mathematics, the following courses must also be included:
+For this specialisation the following courses must also be included:

 MA2105 Complex Function Theory with Differential Equations (7.5 credits) or equivalent, for example, TMA4120 Calculus 4K.
-MA2501 Numerical Methods or TMA4215 Numerical Mathematics (the latter is an advantage for this specialization).
-For this specialization, some background in physics and informatics (programming) may be an advantage.
+MA2501 Numerical Methods or TMA4215 Numerical Mathematics (the latter is an advantage for this specialisation).
+For this specialisation, some background in physics and informatics (programming) may be an advantage.

-For the Statistics specialization, at least 30 credits must be statistics courses, which must include the following courses:
+For this specialisation, at least 30 credits must be statistics courses, which must include the following courses:

 ST1101 Probability and Statistics, ST1201 Statistical Methods, as well as at least one of the courses: TMA4267 Linear Statistical Models, TMA4265 Stochastic Processes or another statistics course at the equivalent level.